Tags

 We mentioned Custom Moments earlier, but to take it one step further, we can actually use this data about the most frequently occurring keyword topics to train our agents—at scale.
 What do we mean by that?

-Well, if we have a lot of new agents starting and we know that customers have been calling a lot lately with questions about porting a phone number over, we can create an RTA (Real-time Assist) card for them, which is essentially a “cheat sheet” that we can customize with notes to help them speak to certain topics.
+Well, if we have a lot of new agents starting and we know that customers have been calling a lot lately with questions about porting a phone number over, we can create an RTA (Real-time Assist) card for them, which is essentially a “cheat sheet” that we can customise with notes to help them speak to certain topics.

 In this case, we could create an RTA card that’s all about porting and set it to automatically trigger whenever the word “port” or “porting” comes up in a customer call: